Dynaris/Logform-Interp/README.md

 # File Parser Demo

 This project is a **lightweight file parser** built to demonstrate my skills in Python development.
 It will be capable of parsing `.log` and `.txt` files (public demo scope) and presenting structured output.
+Issues and pull requests may not be reviewed promptly.

 ## License